nanochess/Atomchess-6502/readme.txt

 Of the 1024 bytes, the AI engine uses 429 bytes (initialization+engine+tables), the repetitive nature of the TIA display occupies the remaining bytes.
 Still remains 30 bytes free for improvements.

+Acknowledgements:

+* Peter Ferrie for some pretty cool optimizations.